adeoye1225/bikeride/README.md

 ``` bash
 php artisan serve
 ```
-visit route "http://localhost/api/report/mean" ( for example http://127.0.0.1:8000/api/report/mean) to have the mean duration displayed in the format hh:mm:ss.
+visit route "http://localhost/api/report/mean" ( for example http://127.0.0.1:8000/api/report/mean) to have the mean duration displayed in the format hh:mm:ss (Example 22:02:48).